o-samurai/idenv/README.md

 ## Usage

 Use the PowerShell5 to run idenv.
+It run may exit powershell.

 ```powershell
 Set-ExecutionPolicy RemoteSigned -scope CurrentUser